professorsloth/mod_miniplate/README.md

 ## Disabling `mod_miniplate` for subdirectories

-Inside the subdirectory where you want to disable `mod_miniplate`, add this its `.htaccess`.
+Inside the subdirectory where you want to disable `mod_miniplate`, add this to its `.htaccess`.

     RemoveHandler .html